tjysdsg/cs308-breakout/doc/PLAN.md

 During power ups:

 - The ball moves in a higher speed during power ups.
-- The paddle and walls reflect the ball in a larger angle of emergence than normal.
+- The ball becomes larger.
 - The paddle can wrap around the edge of the screen without movement speed penalty.

 # Cheat keys